 The Highway Trust Fund (HTF) provides the majority of federal highway and transit funding to states.
 The HTF was created in 1956 as a user-sourced fund to build the Eisenhower Interstate System.
 HTF revenues come from fees on gasoline, diesel, special fuels, tires, and large trucks.
 These include a gasoline tax of 18.4 cents per gallon and a diesel tax of 24.4 cents per gallon – but the buying power of these fees, last updated in 1993, has eroded over almost 30 years.

 COMMUNITY DEVELOPMENT BLOCK GRANTS

 We work closely with County Planning’s Community Development Division to promote accessibility and support investments in disadvantaged communities.
 Like us, they manage federal funds, but through HUD programs such as Community Development Block Grants (CDBG).
-In recent years, CDBG funds have been used to construct sidewalks and add crosswalks – though at a smaller scale than federal or state transportation programs.
+Across Dutchess County, CDBG funds have been used to construct sidewalks and add crosswalks – though at a smaller scale than federal or state transportation programs.